7PH/vue-powerglitch/README.md

 />
 ```

-That's it, your image is glitched!

-## Customize

 The `options` props accepts any value defined in [the original PowerGlitch library](https://github.com/7PH/powerglitch).

-You can also check the [playground](https://7ph.github.io/powerglitch/#/playground) to find out the best glitch options for your image.
+Take a look at the [playground](https://7ph.github.io/powerglitch/#/playground) to visually find out the best glitch options for your image.

 ## Gotcha